decretist/Dissertation/Chapter1/chapter1.md

-some respects, early faculties were similar to other medieval guilds that regulated competition between masters in places where material and political conditions favored the concentration of many masters practicing the same craft in one place.[^sfu1] Faculties and craft guilds, however, differed in one important respect: while the most imporant product of the masters of the guild of shoemakers was shoes, the most important product of the masters of the faculty of canon law was, at least in the first generation, the next generation of masters of the faculty of canon law.
-The distinctive innovation of the faculty was the conferring of credentials or qualifications (degrees is perhaps anachronistic) on students who completed a prescribed sequence of standardized courses, defined in such a way that the requirements for completion for students coincided with those for admission to teaching.
+some respects, early faculties were similar to other medieval guilds that regulated competition between masters in places where material and political conditions favored the concentration of many masters practicing the same craft in one place.[^5] Faculties and craft guilds, however, differed in one important respect: while the most imporant product of the masters of the guild of shoemakers was shoes, the most important product of the masters of the faculty of canon law was, at least in the first generation, the next generation of masters of the faculty of canon law.
+The distinctive innovation of the faculty was the conferring of credentials or qualifications (to call them degrees is perhaps anachronistic) on students who completed a prescribed sequence of standardized courses, defined in such a way that the requirements for completion for students coincided with those for admission to teaching.
 The faculty was a crucial intermediate